NMAI New York, NY

 except December 25

-The NMAI’s security measures ensure visitor safety and the protection of objects in the museum.
+The museum’s security measures ensure visitor safety and the protection of objects in the museum.
 Visitors are greeted upon entry to the building by Federal Protective Services who conduct a thorough hand-check of all bags, briefcases, purses, strollers, and containers.
 Visitors will walk through a metal detector or be hand-screened with an electronic wand by security personnel.
+Visitors who do not adhere to safety policies and guidelines may be asked to leave or may not be admitted to the museum.

 See prohibited and permitted items